Isracoder/portfolio-project/README.md

 # My Personal Portfolio project
-This was made as a project for a university class
+This was made as a project for a university class as a second-year student.

 ## Features :
 - Dark mode